COVID-19 cases surge in India, China as outbreaks wane elsewhere in world

 June 14 (UPI) -- The two most populous nations -- India and China -- have reported surges in coronavirus cases as the pandemic continues in some parts of the word and ebbs elsewhere, including Europe.

-The world death toll stands at 433,158 dead, including 4,229 reported on Saturday, and nearly 8 million cases.
-The United States tops the world list with more than 117,000 deaths and 2.1 million cases but the pandemic is surging in two Latin American nations with Brazil surging to second and Mexico up to seventh in deaths.
+The world death toll stands at 435,181, including 3,263 reported on Sunday, and nearly 8 million cases, according to worldometers.info, which has been tracking the virus.
+The United States tops the world list with more than 117,000 deaths and 2.1 million cases but the pandemic is ballooning in two Latin American nations with Brazil surging to second and Mexico up to seventh in deaths.

-On Saturday, India reported the largest single-day spike in coronavirus cases and mainland China, the original epicenter of the pandemic, reported 57 cases, the first surge since April when its last death was announced.
+In the past day, India has reported the largest single-day spike in coronavirus cases and mainland China, the original epicenter of the pandemic, reported 57 cases, the first surge since April when its last death was announced.

-The death count also has been mounting in the Asian nation with 309 fatalities for a total of 9,206 in ninth place in the world.
+The death count also has been mounting in the Asian nation with 321 fatalities Sunday after 309 Saturday for a total of 9,520 in ninth place in the world.
 Two weeks ago, the toll was 5,408 and one week ago 6,846, when the nation was in 11th place.
-Despite the surging numbers, the nation has reported only 7 deaths per mllion compared with the worldwide 55.4 per million figure and 355 in the United States, according to data from Worldometers.info.
+Despite the surging numbers, the nation has reported only 7 deaths per million compared with the worldwide 55.4 per million figure and 355 in the United States, according to data from Worldometers.info.

 "While lockdowns will delay the onset of peak and will give the much-needed time for the health system to respond, strengthening the health system in terms of testing, isolation of cases, treatment and contact tracing, as is being done currently, will have to be the mainstay to reduce the impact of the pandemic in India until a vaccine becomes available," the study read.